-Buy Carbohydrates - Everything you need to know!
+Buy Carbohydrates - All you need to know!

 What are Carbohydrates?

-Carbohydrates (or carbs) are macronutrients, that is, they are elements from which the body is able to obtain energy.
-Depending on the source of the carbohydrate, they will also provide other important substances, called micronutrients, ie vitamins and minerals.
-According to the molecular structure they may contribute fiber.
+Carbohydrates (or carbs) are macronutrients, the elements from which the organism is able to obtain energy.
+Depending on the carbohydrate source, they will also provide other important substances called micronutrients, also known as vitamins and minerals.
+Depending on the molecular structure they may provide fiber as well.

-Carbohydrates are formed by molecules called saccharides, the main unit being glucose or a monosaccharide; and depending on the type, they may present a structure that is formed by a single molecule (glucose directly) or, in turn, be formed by several molecules, polysaccharides (several monosaccharides) or even chains of them.
-When one of these last types of carbohydrate is ingested, our digestive system must reduce it to the molecular unit, glucose.
-It will then be transported through the bloodstream and serve as the primary source of energy for the brain, muscles and other tissues and cells.
+Carbohydrates are formed by molecules called saccharides, their main unit is glucose or a monosaccharide; depending on the type, they may have a structure formed by a single molecule (glucose directly) or formed by several molecules, polysaccharides (several monosaccharides) or even chains of them.
+When one of these last types of carbohydrates is consumed, our digestive system must reduce them to the molecular unit, which is glucose.
+It will then be transported through the bloodstream and serve as the primary source of energy for the brain, muscles, and other tissues and cells.

 Their primary function is to provide energy, that is, they are an energy source or substrate that provides support for certain activities, depending on the intensity and duration of these activities.

-But their role does not finish here, they also intervene in other processes and thanks to their properties they produce other benefits:
+But their role does not end here, they also intervene in other processes and thanks to their properties they produce other benefits:

 Glucose is the form in which the carbohydrates provide energy to the body (glycolysis).
-Therefore, even when we start off with a larger molecular structure, composed of glucose chains, it will first have to be broken down into the smaller unit.
-This action is performed by the digestive system involving enzymes from the liver.
-Blood glucose levels should remain constantly stable, due to its great importance for the cellular function.
+Therefore, since we start off with a superior molecular structure made of glucose chains, it will first have to be broken down into the smaller units.
+This action is performed by the digestive system amd the enzymes from the liver.
+Blood glucose levels should remain constantly stable, due to its great importance for the cell function.

-Among the numerous metabolic functions in which the liver intervenes, the regulation of glucose levels is one of them.
-When we ingest food, a signalling system is triggered that detects the increase in blood glucose levels, and as a result, insulin will be secreted.
-Insulin can bond with a multitude of cells that have the appropriate receptors and for this reason the absorption of glucose will take place.
-In the liver, this insulin will cause the absorption of glucose, and in addition, the synthesis of glycogen.
+Among the numerous metabolic functions in which the liver is in involved, the regulation of glucose levels is one of them.
+When we consume food, a signalling system is triggered that is in charge of detecting the increase in glucose levels in the blood which results in an insulin release.
+Insulin can bond with a multitude of cells that have the appropriate receptors and it will make the absorption of glucose possible in the liver as well as the glycogen synthesis.

-There is another hormone, glucagon, which is secreted into the bloodstream when glucose levels are low.
-It inhibits the cells absorption of glucose, and stimulates the use of hepatic glycogen, producing its discharge into the bloodstream.
-On the other hand, glucagon also produces a physiological phenomenon called gluconeogenesis, whereby the synthesis of glucose from certain amino acids takes place.
+There is another hormone, glucagon, which is poured in the bloodstream when glucose levels are low.
+It inhibits the absorption of glucose by the cells and stimulates the use of hepatic glycogen, so that it is poured in the bloodstream.
+On the other hand, glucagon also produces a physiological phenomenon called gluconeogenesis, which consits on the synthesis of glucose from certain amino acids.

-The liver has a limited capacity to supply glucose, so that after a period of not more than 24 hours, it is necessary to ingest or seek other sources of glucose.
-In fasting periods, the fatty acids are mobilized from the adipose tissue and transported through the blood flow to the skeletal muscle which will begin to use them as substrate to obtain energy.
-However, our brain can not make use of this resource, as the fatty acids can not cross the blood-brain barrier.
+The liver has a limited capacity to supply glucose, so that after a period of not more than 24 hours, it is necessary to use other glucose sources.
+During fasting periods, the fatty acids are mobilized from the adipose tissue and transported through the blood flow to the skeletal muscle which will begin to use them as substrate to obtain energy.
+However, our brain cannot use this resource, since the fatty acids cannot cross the blood-brain barrier.
 The next stage will be that the muscle tissue will supply amino acids that will be transported to the liver to produce new glucose (gluconeogenesis).
-If the fasting continues for more than a day, the body can enter a state called ketosis, which is motivated by a lack of glucose, and the need for the body to "carry on working".
+If the fasting continues for more than a day, the body can enter a state called ketosis, which is motivated by a lack of glucose, and the need for the body to "keep on working".

-Although the body can find an alternative route to obtain glucose, or work directly with another type of "fuel" as in the case of ketosis (where ketones are used), it is not very advisable, especially for athletes.
+Although the body can find other ways to obtain glucose, or work with another type of "fuel" instead, like in the case of ketosis (where ketones are used), it is not very advisable, specially for athletes.

-Furthermore, a regular intake of carbohydrates will result in not having to resort to proteins to synthesize new glucose (reducing gluconeogenesis).
+Moreover, a regular intake of carbohydrates will avoid the use of proteins in order to synthesize new glucose (reducing gluconeogenesis).

-Related to ketosis, our brain can adapt to the use of ketones as a source of energy, although it prefers glucose.
-To prevent ketosis, and ensure the use of glucose, we must ingest a minimum of carbohydrates (approximately >50g).
-If we intend to adapt to the use of ketones, the first symptom that we will suffer will be headaches.
+In regard to ketosis, our brain can adapt to the use of ketones as a source of energy, although it prefers glucose.
+We must consume a minimum of carbohydrates (approximately >50g) in order to guarantee the glucose supply and prevent ketosis.
+If we want to adapt to the use of ketones, the first symptom that we will suffer will be headaches.

 Carbohydrates are not Essential

-As we have just explained, and unlike proteins and fats, which provide essential amino acids and essential fatty acids, respectively, carbohydrates are not necessary for human life.
+As we have just explained, carbohydrates are not necessary to stay alive, unlike proteins and fats, which provide essential amino acids and essential fatty acids respectively.
 This is because the body has the adequate mechanisms to produce glucose from other sources, such as proteins and fats.
-However, the most advisable, and above all, efficient, option to obtain glucose, is from the contribution of carbohydrates, to produce energy and store it.
+However, the most advisable, and above all, efficient option to obtain glucose is from carbohydrates so that we can produce energy and store it.

 This is a minor function.
 There are receptors in the tongue that detect the sweet taste and send a signal to the brain.
 Sweeteners can be classified into two types: nutritive or non-nutritive.

-In the first case, the contribution is linked to an intake of calories, which we can metabolize and use as energy.
-Within this type we can distinguish (extended description ahead): sucrose, glucose, fructose, high fructose corn syrup, and lactose.
-On the other hand, non-nutritive sweeteners do not contribute calories, but they do cause the same sensation in our brain.
-These may include: saccharin, cyclamate, xanthan gum, sucralose, and acesulfame.
+The first ones supply calories, which are metabolized and used as energy.
+Within this type we can distinguish: sucrose, glucose, fructose, high fructose corn syrup, and lactose (we will elaborate this point later on).
+On the other hand, non-nutritive sweeteners do not supply calories, but they do produce the same sensation in our brain.
+Some of them are saccharin, cyclamate, xanthan gum, sucralose, and acesulfame.

-We can find a source of fiber in carbohydrates from cellulose, hemicellulose, pectin, and mucilage.
-Fiber makes the excretion of waste products much easier.
-Due to the fact that dietary fiber is both non-digestible and a water attractant, feces become large and soft, which will facilitate their evacuation (with less pressure).
+Carbohydrates are a source of fiber of different types: cellulose, hemicellulose, pectin, and mucilage.
+Fiber makes the elimination of waste products much easier, since dietary fiber is both non-digestible and attracts water, the feces are bigger and softer, which will facilitate their evacuation (with less pressure).
 If there is a considerable amount of pressure this can lead to certain problems in the gut, such as diverticula, or hemorrhoids.

-Consumption of fiber can prevent weight gain, because of the relation between the space it occupies in the stomach and its low calorie contribution, the consumption of a smaller amount of this type of carbohydrate will provide us with a greater sense of fullness and satiety.
+The consumption of fiber can prevent weight gain due to the relation between the space it occupies in the stomach and its low calorie supply, the consumption of a small amount of this type of carbohydrate will provide us with a greater sense of fullness and satiety.

-Consuming fiber is also related to reducing the Glycemic Index, GI, of food (a concept explained below) and the absorption of cholesterol.
+The consumption of fiber reduces the Glycemic Index, GI, from food (a concept explained below) and the absorption of cholesterol.

 Insulin and Carbohydrates

-Insulin is a hormone that allows the body to use glucose.
-It is secreted by the pancreas when the presence of glucose in the bloodstream is detected, and will either produce the storage or the use of this energy.
-Insulin helps maintain stable blood sugar levels, avoiding hyperglycemia (high levels of glucose), after eating, and hypoglycemia (when there is a decrease of glucose levels), such as after physical activity.
-Because of this, insulin helps to balance blood glucose and keep it at the right levels.
-If the blood sugar level increases, the pancreas secretes more insulin.
+Insulin is a hormone that enables the use of glucose by the body.
+It is secreted by the pancreas when the body detects the presence of glucose in the bloodstream, and it will either store it or use it as energy.
+Insulin helps to maintain the sugar levels in blood stable, which avoids hyperglycemia (high glucose levels) after eating, and hypoglycemia (when there is a decrease of glucose levels), after physical activity, for example.
+Because of this, insulin helps to balance glucose in blood and keep it at the right levels.
+If the sugar levels increase, the pancreas will produce more insulin.

-There are two concepts related to insulin and the content and type of carbohydrates: the Glycemic Index and the Glycemic Load.
+There are two concepts to relate insulin and the content and type of carbohydrates: the Glycemic Index and the Glycemic Load.

-The Glycemic Index (GI) is a value assigned to food products based on how fast they can increase glucose levels.
-In the GI food table, the higher the rate, the faster the release of glucose into the bloodstream.
-Therefore, the greater the stimulation of the pancreas, increasing the secretion of insulin.
-On the other hand, foods that have a lower GI, will offer more sustained energy properties, in contrast to those with high index, which can cause "insulin peaks", ie a very abrupt response of this hormone, with a short time energy use.
+The Glycemic Index (GI) is a value assigned to food based on how fast it can increase glucose levels.
+In the GI food table, the higher the rate, the faster the release of glucose into the bloodstream will be.
+Therefore, the greater the stimulation of the pancreas will be, which will consequently increase insulin secretion.
+On the other hand, food that has a lower GI, will offer more sustained energy properties, in contrast to those with high index, which can cause "an insulin peak", which is a very sharp increase of this hormone, with a short energy use.